 A strong and healthy relationship is founded on trust, honesty, attention and lots of sacrifices including putting aside our “individual good” for a “greater good” (beyond self).
 These relationship foundations are important not because it’s impossible to love two people at the same time, but because of the limitation of human nature — which has a limited time, energy and resources.

 This means that even though we can love more than one person at the same time, it is impossible to have a happy and fulfilling relationship with both people because of our limited time, energy and resources.
 It also means, you will have to choose one person to be in a relationship with .

 1. Think of what is most important

-This should include respecting your partner enough to protect her dignity and shield her from emotional pain and hurt.
-The “respect” you have for your wife/girlfriend/partner and the courage and maturity of mind to stand up and on the side of “greater good” (beyond your individual desires, needs and wants) is the measure of the strength of your character and person — and not that you love or have strong feelings of love for two women at the same time.
+What is most important should include respecting your partner enough to protect her dignity and shield her from emotional pain and hurt.
+The “respect” you have for your wife/girlfriend/partner and the courage and maturity to look beyond your individual desires, needs and wants is the measure of the strength of your character and person.

 2. Be emotionally intelligent/mature about it

 You do not always have to act on all the feelings and emotions you experience.
 Feelings and emotions are our access to our inner world and guide our thinking and actions.
 Emotionally intelligent and mature people have the ability to determine which information (from our emotions and feelings) to act on, and which not to.